Andrew-Pelham/enigma-rpg/docs/SRD_1.2.md

 - When in doubt, err on the rule of cool.
 If you don't know whether or not the players' zany plan will actually work, let them try!
 This doesn't mean you have to grant their every wish, but it never hurts to allow one more dice roll.

+### The Wide Shot

+This is a crucial tool for the [*Director*](#the-director) to balance the shared narration.
+At the start of an [*Encounter*](#encounters), you will describe initially what the adventurers might see.
+Then, allow each player to describe something else in their field of view their adventurer can see.
+Getting into a taxi?
+What does each adventurer see that makes them feel uneasy?

+Ask leading questions that force them to describe more than just a building or a person.
+It's very bright here, what might be contributing to the light?
+The basement is dark and smells strange, what here is making the smell worse?

+In addition to making the [*Encounter*](#encounters) more evocative, you are receiving a goldmine of adventurer-oriented worldbuilding that you can then pick up and sling right back at them later!

 ### Damage and Peril

 In ENIGMA, there is no physical damage or wounds for the players to worry about; in nearly any pulp adventure, pain isn’t what stops the plot from moving forward.

 This doesn’t mean that adventurers don’t get injured, but rather, any injuries manifest as an increase of overall [*Peril*](#peril).
-If a adventurer twists their ankle, their [*Peril*](#peril) increases, but they still narratively stop and bandage the wound or find a stick to walk with.
+If an adventurer twists their ankle, their [*Peril*](#peril) increases, but they still narratively stop and bandage the wound or find a stick to walk with.

 As the [*Director*](#the-director), it is your job to dole out [*Peril*](#peril) when necessary.
 Here is a list of some common places this might happen: